 All of this functionality comes with a much higher price tag, however.

 Now that both the Genesis and Spirit come with smart grill models,

 This is something they used to make a big deal about.

 This is a mounted thermometer that can be placed at the side of your grill.
 This can be connected to your smartphone via an app, letting you monitor the internal temperature of up to four different meat pieces.

 The app will alert you when grilling is done and it’s time to eat.
 This lets you step away from your grill and mingle with your guests or tend to other food that needs your attention.

 So, which grill line is for you: the Spirit or the Genesis?

 That greatly depends on your overall budget and how many people you are planning to feed during your next cookout.

 The Spirit line is more affordable and its models are generally smaller, making them easier to store.
-The Genesis line has grills that are usually larger, allowing you to cook for more people, for slightly higher prices.
+The Genesis line is packed with the latest features from